railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 into it.
 At this stage you can add more information such as the exact partner address and the contact details.

-The created partner is automatically attached to the lead, which enables you to keep complete traceability from the lead.
-Have a look at the third tab in the lead :guilabel:`Communication & History`.
+The partner created is automatically attached to the lead, which enables you to keep complete traceability from the lead.
+Have a look at the :guilabel:`Communication & History` tab in the lead.

 If the salesperson thinks that there is a real opportunity with the lead, following the contact he had with the prospect, he can convert it into a sales opportunity using the button :guilabel:`Convert to Opportunity`.

+.. tip:: When you click the `Convert to Opportunity` button and the email address of the new contact is filled out, OpenERP will check whether this email address corresponds to one found for an existing partner.
+If so, OpenERP will directly propose to merge the new contact with the partner found.

 OpenERP opens a window allowing you to select: